Zungwini Mountain skirmishes: 24 January

 With his men having been active in the field for 20 hours on 22 January Wood ordered a day of rest on 23 January, the force remaining at Gilbert's position close to Zungwini.
-In the early morning of the following day Wood advanced with a strong force that included the four of the 7-pounder artillery pieces under Brevet Lieutenant-Colonel E. G. Tremlett.
+In the early morning of the following day Wood advanced with a strong force that included the four of the 7-pounder artillery pieces under Brevet Lieutenant-Colonel Edmund John Tremlett.
 The force had advanced 8 mi by 7.30 am reaching a point between the Zungwini and Ntendeka mountains when they encountered a party of abaQulusi Zulus running towards them.
 They also came under fire from Zulu hidden in rocks on the slopes of Zungwini Mountain.
 Wood moved to his right to launch an attack with the 13th Regiment, the Boer irregulars and two guns leaving the 90th Light Infantry, two guns and baggage to follow.
 He recalled that he and Uys had to ride ahead of the men to encourage them on.
 The artillery pieces unlimbered and opened fire, killing 50 Zulu and dispersing the remainder, who withdrew up Hlobane mountain.